ia/hwkb/faq_net.md

  - `-o ConnectTimeout=          ` : `N`        - use `N` _seconds_ as timeout during connection

 [^warning]: set `-o UserKnownHostsFile=/dev/null` only if you're fully aware of what & why you're doing this exactly since this is **VERY INSECURE**.

+[^hostkey]: this option is useful when the error message like _"Unable to neotiate with HOST port NUMBER: no matching host key type found.
+Their offer: [...]" displayed_.

 ### Permissions